training-datalab/training-datalab.com/content/en/event/fourth-data-lab-workshop/index.md

 **How to participate?**

 The workshop will be online, which makes it easy to participate remotely.
-You can easily register by filling in the form at the following link: [https://forms.gle/cDKPoEU8ktB2pZH78](https://forms.gle/cDKPoEU8ktB2pZH78).
+You can easily register by filling out the form using the following link: [https://forms.gle/cDKPoEU8ktB2pZH78](https://forms.gle/cDKPoEU8ktB2pZH78).

 _* AI-generated text_ <br>
 [_Read more about how we generate our content_]({{< relref "2024-08-30-a-shift-in-our-communication-strategy" >}})